 Cysts are common on the skin.
-They can developfrom a clogged sebaceous glands (acne-related cysts) or form around something stuck in the skin.
-These cysts are benign (not cancer) but can cause pain and changes in appearance.
+They can develop when acne causes a sebaceous gland to clog, or they can form around something that is stuck in the skin.
+These cysts are not cancer (benign) but can cause pain and changes in appearance.

-Cysts can be drained or removed with surgery depending on the type and location of the growth.
+Cysts can be drained or removed with surgery, depending on their type and location.

 A pilonidal dimple is a type of cyst.